DSLab-IUST/dslab-iust.github.io/README.md

 ## Special thanks

-Thanks to [Ali Ahmadi (@AliAhmadi-Software)](https://github.com/AliAhmadi-Software) for the original idea and code contributions that helped shape this project.
+Thanks to [Ali Ahmadi](https://github.com/AliAhmadi-Software) for the original idea that helped shape this project.

 ---